What is Ovarian Cancer?

 Causes and Risk Factors

 The cause of ovarian cancer is unknown.
-However, doctors have identified risk factors including the following:
+However, doctors have identified the following risk factors:

 - Family history of ovarian cancer